AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-bulk-access.md

 <a id="opIdBulkAccess_List Bulk Access Job Steps"></a>

-Retrieves the job steps of an existing bulk access job.
+Retrieves the job steps of a completed bulk access job.
+No steps are returned if the job has not completed.

 <h3>Request</h3>